 Unfortunately, no theologian would state any of their doctrines in this way.
-Otherwise, if they were honest most of their claims would be less than believable.
+Otherwise, most of their myths and superstitions would be less than believable if they were honest.
 However, we know this will not happen.
-It would expose most religions as baseless assertions.
-But, theologians learn to advertise their mythologies using sleight of hand.
+It would expose most religions as baseless assertions, but theologians learn to advertise their mythologies using sleight of hand and circular logic.

 “There is a logical form between the statement and the proposition.
 The proposition exists only where there are facts.
 Where there are no facts (i.e. the mystical, the metaphysical, the ethical), there is no corresponding proposition.
 If there is no proposition, no statement can be made in regard to these topics (mystical, metaphysical, ethical).
 So, what should we do where we cannot make any statement?
 Whereof one cannot speak, thereof one must be silent.” ― Ludwig Wittgenstein, Proposition 7, Tractatus Logico-Philosophicus (5)

 The conclusions of religion go beyond the facts.
 So, it would appropriate to state their claims in terms of probabilities.
-They do not and we doubt this will happen.
-Rather than remaining silent on things that go beyond proof, they will continue presenting mythology as fact.
+They do not, and we doubt this will happen.
+Rather than remaining silent on things beyond proof, they will continue presenting mythology as fact.
 That is how they stay in business.

 Sorting Out the Facts

 The battle of myths vs. facts is an ongoing conflict in the cultural narrative.
 It is the battle of science, logic, and facts against the strength of groupthink manipulation of religion.
 You win the war one person at a time.

 The awakening of the individual is key to bringing them into the light of the fictions which bind them.
 Many of the archaeologists and scientists of the 19th century were sure that the facts would end the reign of organized religion.
 However, they underestimated the power of self-hypnosis and group hypnosis programming.
-Here are the steps for winning the war between myths vs facts.
+Here are the steps for winning the war between “myths vs facts.”

 Identify The Vehicles of The Programming